munificent/game-programming-patterns/book/event-queue.markdown

 ^code tail-play

-The more interesting change is in `update()`.
-For simplicity's sake, we'll process a single request per update call, like so:
+The more interesting change is in `update()`:

 ^code tail-update

-We process the request at the head and then discard it by advancing the head to the right.
-We detect an <span name="empty">empty queue</span> by seeing if there's no distance between the head and tail.
+We process the request at the head and then discard it by advancing the head pointer to the right.
+We detect an <span name="empty">empty queue</span> by seeing if there's any distance between the head and tail.

 <aside name="empty">